zellygao/CS.11.06-Lab-6.1/README.md

 In this example, there are 5 sums that are larger than the previous sum.

-Using the input.txt file, write a method called challengeTwo that has a parameter (the name of the file) and writes the solution to another text file (outputTwo.txt) to answer the following question and continue to help Brooke avoid detection from Amboise:
+Using the **inputOneTwo.txt** file, write a method called **challengeTwo** that has a parameter (the name of the file) and writes the solution to another text file (outputTwo.txt) to answer the following question and continue to help Brooke avoid detection from Amboise:

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?